codatio/codat-docs/docs/configure/integrations.md

 ### Accounting Data

 Using the Codat Portal, you have the option to choose which accounting packages should be shown on the link site.
-For detailed guides please see

 These are configured on the Portal by going to the Integrations menu and selecting Accounting.
 Here you will see a list of possible accounting integrations, the ability to toggle the integration on and as you hover over each integration the option to Manage.